-Bramley Park Academy Admission Policy 2024-25

-Bramley Park Academy Admissions Policy 2024-25

-Admission Policy for 2024/25

-The Chief executive of Leeds City Council makes the offer of a school place at Bramley Park Academy for Reception on behalf of the governing board who are the admitting authority.

-Headteachers or school-based staff are not authorised to offer a child a place for Reception for September entry.

-The Governing board of Bramley Park Academy makes the offer of places in all other year groups and for entry to Reception outside the normal admissions round.

-60 places will be available at Bramley Park Academy for entry in Reception in September 2024.

-Where there are fewer applicants than places available, all applicants will be offered a place.

-Where Bramley Park Academy is the school named on a child's Education Health and Care Plan (EHCP), the child will be admitted to the school.

-How we prioritise school places (oversubscription criteria)

-Priority 1 - Looked after and previously looked after children

-A looked after child is defined as a child who is (one of the following):
+Bramley Park Academy Admission Policy 2025-26 Policy determined by: Governing Body This admissions policy applies to Bramley Park Academy, a primary school.
+We are an Academy and our school's admission authority is the Governing Body.
+Children with a school named on their Education, Health and Care (EHC) plan Children with a school named on their Education, Health and Care (EHC) plan will be given a place in our school.
+Resource Provision Bramley Park Academy in conjunction with Leeds City Council as commissioners, will offer 12 places for pupils within the ASC Resource Provision.
+These will be allocated at 2 pupils per year group (one per class) and will not at any time exceed this.
+Pupils will be admitted to the school following due consultation and partnership with LCC.
+Children admitted to the resourced provisions will have an EHCP naming Bramley Park Academy and will be on the roll of the school.
+How we prioritise school places (oversubscription criteria) If our school has more applications than places (called being oversubscribed) we will give children priority for places in the following order: Priority 1 - Looked after and previously looked after children A looked after child is defined as a child who is (one of the following):

-- in the care of a local authority - being provided with accommodation by a local authority's social services (see the definition in Section 22(1) of the Children Act 1989)

-A previously looked after child is any child who was previously looked after but stopped being so because they were (one of the following):

-- adopted - became subject to a Special Guardianship order - became subject to a Child Arrangements Order - were in state care outside of England and were then adopted - You must submit evidence of your child's previously looked after status (a copy of the court order and evidence of being in local authority or state care outside England) with your application.

-Priority 2 - Children with exceptional social or medical needs that can only be met at a specific school school can meet your child's needs in a way that no other school can.
+- in the care of a local authority - being provided with accommodation by a local authority's social services (see the definition in Section 22(1) of the Children Act 1989) A previously looked after child is any child who was previously looked after but stopped being so because they were (one of the following): - adopted - became subject to a Special Guardianship order - became subject to a Child Arrangements Order - were in state care outside of England and were then adopted You must submit evidence of your child's previously looked after status (a copy of the court order and evidence of being in local authority or state care outside England) with your application.
+Priority 2 - Children with exceptional social or medical needs that can only be met at our school This priority is a request for admission to our school because your child has exceptional needs that can only be met at our school.
 It must be supported by professional evidence.
-A panel of council officers will review your request for this priority.

-This priority is a request for admission to one specific school because your child has exceptional needs that can only be met at that school.
+All schools in Leeds have experience of supporting a wide range of social and medical needs.
+However, in exceptional cases, there may be compelling reasons why a child needs to attend our school.
+This priority can be requested in these cases, and applicants will need to clearly demonstrate the connection between your child's need, our school and how our school can meet your child's needs in a way that no other school can.
 It must be supported by professional evidence.

-All schools in Leeds have experience of supporting a wide range of social and medical needs.
-However, in exceptional cases, there may be compelling reasons why a child needs to attend one specific school.
-This priority can be requested in these cases, and applicants will need to clearly demonstrate the connection between your child's need, the specific school and how that

-A request would not be granted where a parent wishes for their child to attend a school based on the child's abilities, because their friends attend the school or due to childcare arrangements.
-Any request for this priority must outline why the child's circumstances are exceptional, and why only one school is suitable.
+Our Governing Body will review your request for this priority.
+Cases will be considered individually A request would not be granted where a parent wishes for their child to attend a school based on the child's abilities, because their friends attend the school or due to childcare arrangements.
+Any request for this priority must outline why the child's circumstances are exceptional, and why only our school is suitable.
+You must provide the following information to our school at the time you apply:

-You can find out more about this priority on our check if you need to submit extra information page.

-You must provide the following information with your application: